dhruvshrivastava18/heka-swift-package/README.md

 ## Getting the data

-The collected data is unified in single format and sent to the webhook url configured while registering the app on our dashboard.
+The data is unified in a single format and sent to the webhook URL configured while registering the app on our dashboard.

 ## Sample app